MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/04-vector-search.md

 ---
 lab:
-    title: 'Building an AI copilot using v-Core-based Azure Cosmos DB for MongoDB vector search and Azure OpenAI'
+    title: 'Building an AI copilot using vCore-based Azure Cosmos DB for MongoDB vector search and Azure OpenAI'
-    module: 'Module 4 - Use Azure AI OpenAI and vector search to create AI copilots with v-Core-based Azure Cosmos DB for MongoDB'
+    module: 'Module 4 - Use Azure AI OpenAI and vector search to create AI copilots with vCore-based Azure Cosmos DB for MongoDB'
 ---

-In this lab, you use Azure OpenAI to create embeddings for v-Core-based Azure Cosmos DB for MongoDB documents, establishing your AI copilot for advanced data exploration.
+In this lab, you use Azure OpenAI to create embeddings for vCore-based Azure Cosmos DB for MongoDB documents, establishing your AI copilot for advanced data exploration.
 You build a vector index from these embeddings, allowing you to create vector searches.
 The vector searches involves generating an embedding for user prompts, using those user prompt embeddings to find similar documents in the database through a vector search, and enhancing the search results deploying an Azure OpenAI GPT-3.5 chat.
 This process illustrates a Retrieval-Augmented Generation (RAG) approach, mixing AI with database technologies to refine search results and responses.

 ### Objectives

 - Load data from Azure Blob Storage to a local directory.
-- Import data into v-Core-based Azure Cosmos DB for MongoDB, generating embeddings for *category* and *name* fields of each product during the process.
+- Import data into vCore-based Azure Cosmos DB for MongoDB, generating embeddings for *category* and *name* fields of each product during the process.
 - Create a Vector index on the generated vector column.
 - Perform vector searches using prompts and display the closest matching products.
 - Use GPT-3.5 to enhance vector search results, enabling your AI copilot to provide more detailed insights.